datacarpentry/NEON-R-Tabular-Time-Series/_posts/R/dc-tabular-time-series/2016-1-08-Convert-to-Julian-Day-In-R.md

 contains the Julian day data.

+    # convert with yday into a new column "julian"
     harMet_DailyNoJD$julian <- yday(harMet_DailyNoJD$date)

-    #make sure it worked all the way through.
+    # make sure it worked all the way through.
     head(harMet_DailyNoJD$julian)

     ## [1] 42 43 44 45 46 47